Inserting Links, Images, and More to a Campaign

 File attachment is rejected or over the size limit

-Levitate enforces an attachment size limit when sending email campaigns.
-The exact limit depends on your connected email provider — for most accounts it is up to 6 MB total across all attachments in a single email.
-Some email providers (such as certain Exchange or Office 365 configurations) impose a lower limit, which Levitate enforces automatically.
+Levitate enforces an attachment size limit based on your connected email provider.
+For most accounts it's up to 6 MB total across all attachments in a single email.
+Some providers (e.g. certain Exchange or Office 365 configurations) impose a lower limit, which Levitate enforces automatically.

-If your file is at or near the limit and the campaign still fails to send, try one or more of the following:
+If a file is near the limit and the campaign fails to send:

-- Compress the file (for example, reduce image resolution or use a PDF compressor) to bring it below the limit.
+- Compress the file (lower image resolution, or use a PDF compressor) to bring it below the limit.

-- Host the file externally (for example, on Google Drive, Dropbox, or your website) and insert a hyperlink in the email body instead of attaching the file directly.
+- Host the file externally (Google Drive, Dropbox, your website) and link to it from the email body instead of attaching directly.

-Note: If a file worked in a previous campaign but is now being rejected, check whether your email provider settings have changed, or whether additional attachments in the same email are pushing the total size over the limit.
+Note: If a file worked previously but is now being rejected, check whether your email provider settings have changed or whether other attachments in the same email are pushing total size over the limit.

 Photo appears stretched or distorted in an email letter campaign

-- Resize the image to no wider than 600 pixels before inserting it.
-Most email clients display content at around 600 pixels wide, so this keeps the image within bounds.
+- Resize the image to 600 pixels wide or less before inserting it — most email clients render content at around 600 pixels wide.

-- After inserting the image, click on it in the editor and set a specific width (for example, 400 px) rather than leaving it at its original size.
+- After inserting, click the image in the editor and set a specific width (e.g. 400 px) rather than leaving it at its original size.

-- Send a test email to yourself before scheduling the campaign to verify how the image renders in your email client.
+- Send a test to yourself to verify rendering before scheduling.

-Note: Some older versions of Microsoft Outlook may scale or reposition images differently from Gmail, Apple Mail, or mobile clients.
-If recipients using Outlook report a stretched image, see the Email Rendering Issues in Outlook article for additional guidance.
+Note: Older versions of Microsoft Outlook may scale or reposition images differently from Gmail, Apple Mail, or mobile clients.
+If Outlook recipients report a stretched image, see the Email Rendering Issues in Outlook article.

 Logo has excessive white space or background in email overlay settings

-When a logo appears with a white box or extra padding around it in email overlays or campaign header areas, the cause is usually that the logo image file itself has a white or opaque background baked in.
-Email clients display the image exactly as it is stored, including any background color in the file.
+When a logo shows a white box or extra padding in email overlays or header areas, the logo image file has a white or opaque background baked in.
+Email clients display the image as-is, including any background color.

 To reduce or eliminate the white space:

-- Use a PNG file with a transparent background.
-A transparent PNG has no background color, so the logo appears directly against whatever color is behind it in the email.
+- Use a PNG with a transparent background — the logo will sit directly against whatever color is behind it in the email.

-- Crop the image tightly before uploading — remove any extra padding or margin that was added around the logo in the image editor.
+- Crop the image tightly before uploading to remove any padding or margin around the logo.

-- Re-upload the updated logo image through your account's logo or branding settings, then update any campaigns or templates that reference the old logo.
+- Re-upload through your account's logo or branding settings, then update any campaigns or templates referencing the old logo.

-Note: The rounded-corner styling applied to logos in overlay settings is controlled by Levitate and cannot be adjusted per-campaign.
-If the corner radius does not fit your logo shape, using a tightly cropped transparent PNG typically gives the cleanest result.
+Note: The rounded-corner styling on logo overlays is controlled by Levitate and isn't adjustable per campaign.
+If the corner radius doesn't fit your logo shape, a tightly cropped transparent PNG usually gives the cleanest result.

 FAQs